kulysses/AklatangBayan/pages/about.md

 {% include feature/jumbotron.html objectid="https://www.ikot.ph/wp-content/uploads/2021/06/Special-Pub-june-19-min-1200x674.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection" %}
+{% include feature/nav-menu.html sections="About the Collection;Creators of the Site" %}

 ## About the Collection